R-TEK/colr_pickr/README.md

 -   Save custom colors to re-use on return to the color picker
 -   Full Touch Support
 -   ~4kb file size, meaning a super fast component of your application
+-   Works on all major browsers (tested on Chrome, Firefox, Edge(Legacy and Chromium version), and more)
 -   Flat and modern design interface, inspired by google chrome dev-tools color picker

 ### Examples: